 The National Science Foundation's Implementation of Section 7009 of the America COMPETES Act requires that institutions in receipt of NSF funds provide appropriate training and oversight in the responsible and ethical conduct of research for undergraduate students, graduate students, and postdoctoral researchers who are supported by NSF to conduct research.
 This policy was published in the Federal Register Vol. 74, No. 160, Thursday, August 20, 2009.
 Further notification may be found in Chapter II of the NSF Grant Proposal Guide.

 SIUE is committed to excellence in Responsible Conduct in Research (RCR) education for all undergraduate, graduate, and postdoctoral students.
-SIUE seeks to encourage a culture of responsible conduct in research across campus, and therefore supports several programs designed to promote education and training in the responsible conduct in research, including:
+SIUE seeks to encourage a culture of responsible conduct in research across campus.

-2. Email a list of names of these students to Linda Skelton at firstname.lastname@example.org.
+The Graduate School oversees the implementation of SIUE's RCR training policy, which is shown below.
+Faculty are required to email a list of their funded students to Linda Skelton at email@example.com.
 A database of names and completed training certificates will be kept in the Office of Research and Projects.

-Faculty leading internally or externally sponsored research projects are encouraged to utilize the online and other materials and resources provided in the Graduate School Guidelines for RCR Mentoring on NSF Award .
+Faculty leading internally or externally sponsored research projects are encouraged to utilize the materials and resources provided in the RCR Mentoring Resources.

 Documentation and Recordkeeping:

 The Graduate School will retain all documentation related to the CITI training and compliance with the NIH requirement.Resources